Nadolina/WGS_Kastner_lab/README.md

 # Whole genome variant calling pipeline

-This README details the four modules of the WGS pipeline developed for rare variant calling, the choices made in development, and how to use the various scripts.
+This README details the modules of the WGS pipeline developed for rare variant calling, the choices made in development, and how to use the various scripts.
 The modules are as such:
 1. Revert the original BAM and re-align to GRCh38.
 2. Cleanup the alignment to prepare it for variant calling.
 3. Variant calling and filtering with GATK.